langgenius/dify-docs/en/guides/knowledge-base/connect-external-knowledge-base.md

-# Connect External Knowledge Base
+# Connect to an External Knowledge Base

 To enhance content retrieval accuracy, some teams opt to develop their own retrieval algorithms or host knowledge bases on cloud service providers (such as [AWS Bedrock](https://aws.amazon.com/bedrock/)).
 As a neutral LLM application development platform, Dify is committed to empowering developers with greater flexibility in choosing knowledge bases.